These frequently asked questions about the REALM project address information in the following categories:

 Each round of testing took approximately four weeks.
 The testing plan followed protocols to ensure the testing is accurate and well documented.
 While it is important not to take shortcuts when conducting scientific research, the project team has been committed to sharing authoritative results emerging from the lab work as quickly as possible.
 As soon as results have been cleared for publication, they were added to the project website and communicated broadly to the communities of archives, libraries, and museums and the member organizations that support those fields.

 The test plan is available here.
 The methodology and results are explained in detail in the webinar, REopening Archives, Libraries, and Museums: Materials Testing and Resource Overview.

 Above the limit of quantitation (LOQ) Battelle researchers are able to plug results into an equation and obtain quantifiable data (e.g., virus count).
 Below this LOQ threshold, the researchers simply note a positive or negative to indicate presence or nonpresence of virus.
 When the virus is no longer seen through the microscope on any of the samples, it is recorded as below the limit of detection (LOD).
 The infectious dose for humans remains unknown, so it is not yet possible to correlate the amount surviving on a surface as "safe" or "unsafe."

-Battelle is conducting the testing on previously circulated materials provided by Columbus Metropolitan Library; the National Library Service for the Blind and Print Disabled, Library of Congress; and the National Archives and Records Administration.
+Battelle conducted the testing on previously circulated materials provided by Columbus Metropolitan Library; the National Library Service for the Blind and Print Disabled, Library of Congress; and the National Archives and Records Administration.
 Battelle researchers did not clean the materials prior to adding virus to them via a synthetic form of saliva, but process controls ensure that the material were not already infected with SARS-CoV-2 or other pathogens.